STONEHAVEN ART CLUB

 The Exhibition is open to the public and most works are for sale.

-In 2020, due to the COVID-19 outbreak, the club has gone ‘virtual’ for its exhibition.
+In 2020, due to the COVID-19 outbreak, the club went ‘virtual’ for its exhibition.
+Works from the exhibition are on display in the Gallery.